MarquezProject/marquez/CONTRIBUTING.md

 # Sign Your Work

 The _sign-off_ is a simple line at the end of the message for a commit.
 All commits needs to be signed.
-Your signature certifies that you wrote the patch or otherwise have the right to contribute the material (see [Developer Certificate of Origin](https://developercertificate.org)).
+Your signature certifies that you wrote the patch or otherwise have the right to contribute the material (see [Developer Certificate of Origin](https://developercertificate.org)):

-Contributors must add a `Signed-off-by` line to every git commit message:

 ```
 This is my commit message